 Statement of Practice

 There is a world of trouble out there, and the intersections in universal experience are never far from my mind.
 I look through a feminist lens at weighty issues.
 I use an empathetic treatment of the human form and story and the materiality of thick, lumpy, grog-like paint texture to evoke our common humanity.
 I think about solutions.

 In the occupied Kanien’kehá;ka (Mohawk) and Ho-de-no-sau-nee-ga (Haudenosaunee) lands, those who struggle to influence a wider scope and greater inclusivity often pay a divisive cost, separating them from themselves, their families, and the greater community.
-My neighbors, family, and friends are my subjects, and our intimate conversations are expressed in titles, poses, clothing, objects, details, and light in the settings.
-And as I experiment with process, color, and light, I aim to reach toward innovation.
+My neighbors, family, and friends are my subjects, and their stories are expressed in titles, poses, and detailed interior spaces.
+In the convergence of painting and drawing, I aim to reach toward innovation.

 Hoffer has exhibited throughout the US and won numerous prizes for her work in upstate NY.
 Her paintings are in the permanent collections of the Albany Institute of History and Art, Albany, NY, and the Adirondack Experience Museum, Blue Mountain Lake, NY.
 She was recently awarded a Sam and Adele Golden Foundation Residency, New Berlin, NY for 2023.